JaxThePrime/vue3-dropzone/README.md

 ### **General Media Management Admin Panels**

 Ideal for administrative interfaces across various platforms where administrators need to manage user-uploaded content, system assets, or shared media libraries.
 Works well for social platforms, educational systems, corporate portals, and any application requiring centralized media administration.

 ## 🚀 Features

 ### **File Handling**

 - Automatically detects file types and displays appropriate previews
 - Handles both image files (with thumbnails) and other file types (with icons)
 - Maintains file metadata and upload status

 ### **Interaction Models**

 - Read-only preview mode for display purposes
 - Interactive preview mode for file management
 - Combined edit mode for comprehensive file management
+- Smart click handling:
+    - Click on empty preview container areas to select new files
+    - Click prevention on images and preview items to avoid accidental file selection
+    - Dedicated remove buttons for each preview item

 ### **Responsive Design**

 - Adapts to container sizes automatically
 - Supports both fixed and flexible dimensions
 - Mobile-friendly touch interactions

 ### **Error Prevention**

 - File size validation before upload
 - File type validation against accepted formats
 - Clear error messaging for user guidance

 This component provides a complete solution for file management interfaces with the flexibility to adapt to various use cases and design requirements.